UAE announces immediate cancellation of Emsat for Grade 12 students

 The ministry also announced the implementation of revised university admission criteria

-The immediate cancellation of EmSAT for Grade 12 students and the implementation of revised university admission criteria was announced by the Ministry of Education, and the Ministry of Higher Education and Scientific Research.
+UAE authorities have announced the immediate cancellation of EmSAT for Grade 12 students and the implementation of revised university admission criteria.

-This comes following the approval of the Education, Human Development and Community Development Council.

 The authority said that admission to medical and engineering programmes will now prioritise students' science subject grades over overall percentage scores.